ayoayco/blog/_drafts/2018-09-24-angular-ghpages.md

 image-attrib: ""
 ---

-<span class="first-letter">T</span>oday, as a learning exercise, I deployed a very simple [Angular app on the Web](https://fullhacker.com/cartph).
+Today, as a learning exercise, I deployed a very simple [Angular app on the Web](https://fullhacker.com/cartph).
 This setup is perfect for when you just want to deploy your web app in a production environment but does not want to invest in a full-blown paid hosting service.

 Yep, this is free.<!--more-->